seankelliher/new-england-senators/Readme.md

 ## Deployment

 All you need is a web browser.
 Code works in a local or remote environment.
+However, in a local environment, you may need to modify your brower's setting for local files.

 ## Built With